kriszyp/alkali/README.md

 This allows us to update the value of a variable with a new value.
 This can be given a standard value, or you can pass in another variable, in which case this variable will be "linked" to the other, receiving all values and updates from the provided variable.

+If the `value` passed in is not different than the current value, no changes will be made and this will return `Variable.noChange`.
+If the value can be assigned (like a property of a `null` value), it will return `Variable.deny`.

 ### subscribe(listener)

 This adds a listener for any changes to the variable.
 This will be called with an event object that has a `value()` method that can be called to get the current value.
 Generally it is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management.